x10combo/PHP-Calculator/README.md

 For example, my directory would be: "http://localhost:8095/PHP-Calculator/app/".
 You have now accessed the calculator.

 • To perform unit testing:
 First, access the testing branch of this project.
-Open a Bash terminal and make sure all your dependencies are present and up to date.
-It should look something like this:
+Open a Bash terminal and make sure all your dependencies are present:
 ![image](https://github.com/x10combo/PHP-Calculator/assets/115559784/426e0d30-a471-4521-95b9-95bbdeab3661)

 Then, to confirm PHPUnit is correctly installed, execute this command from the same Bash terminal: